CS-SI/Orekit/src/site/markdown/index.md

         analyzes
     * unified interface above analytical/numerical/tabulated propagators for easy switch from coarse analysis to fine simulation with one line change
-    * all propagators can be used in several different modes
-        * slave mode: propagator is driven by calling application
-        * master mode: propagator drives application callback functions
+    * all propagators can manage the time loop by themselves and handle callback functions (called step handlers) from the calling application at each time step.
+        * step handlers can be called at discrete time at regular time steps, which are independent of propagator time steps
+        * step handlers can be called with interpolators valid throughout one propagator time step, which can have varying sizes
+        * step handlers can be switched off completely, when only final state is desired
-        * ephemeris generation mode: all intermediate results are stored during propagation and provided back to the application which can navigate at will through them, effectively using the propagated orbit as if it was an analytical model, even if it really is a numerically propagated one, which is ideal for search and iterative algorithms
+        * special step handlers are provided for a posteriori ephemeris generation: all intermediate results are stored during propagation and provided back to the application which can navigate at will through them, effectively using the propagated orbit as if it was analytical model, even if it really is a numerically propagated one, which is ideal for search and iterative algorithms
+        * several step handlers can be used simultaneously, so it is possible to have a fine grained fixed time step to log state in a huge file, and have at the same time a coarse grained time step to display progress for user at a more human-friendly rate, this feature can also be used for debugging purpose, by setting up a temporary step handler alongside the operational ones
     * handling of discrete events during integration (models changes, G-stop, simple notifications ...)
     * predefined discrete events